Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 The chiral unitary approaches combine the unitary condition with $\chi$PT and lead to the nonperturbative resummation of the infinite $s$-channel loop diagrams.
 The implementation of the unitary condition extends the applicable range of the $\chi$PT to higher energy region and generates the poles for the resonance/bound states in the unitarized scattering amplitudes.
 Such chiral unitary approaches have been successfully used to describe a variety of scattering processes of the meson-baryon systems~\cite{Kaiser:1995eg,Oset:1997it,Krippa:1998us,Oller:2000fj,Garcia-Recio:2003ejq,Kolomeitsev:2003kt,Sarkar:2004jh,Hyodo:2008xr,Hyodo:2002pk,Oller:2005ig} and meson-meson systems~\cite{Dobado:1996ps,Oller:1997ti,Oller:1997ng,Oller:1998hw,Lutz:2003fm,Roca:2005nm}, which can also be extended to the heavy flavor systems in Sec.~\ref{sec:sec4}.

 In the chiral unitary methods, the poles of the resonances or bound states can be generated by the dynamics of the hadron-hadron scattering.
-In this context, the poles are called the ``dynamically generated" states.
-These states do not preexist as a freedom of the scattering.
-In contrast, there are literally ``preexisting" states which are an explicit degrees of freedom.
-In general, their contributions are introduced through their propagators in the interaction~\cite{Oller:1998zr,Jido:2002zk,Sato:2000jf,Igi:1998gn,Albaladejo:2018mhb,Yang:2021tvc}.
-The scattering dynamics do not influence the existence of the ``preexisting" states.
+In this context, the poles are called the ``dynamically generated" states. {These states arise from the hadron-hadron interactions ( which definitely happen at the hadron level).
+They are not the explicit d.o.fs in the free Hamiltonians or Lagrangians.
+Their properties such as the masses and decay widths are determined by the hadron-hadron scattering potentials.}

-In general, there are two origins of the preexisting states.
-The preexisting states might be the bound states or resonances composed of the sub-structure of the scattering d.o.f.
-They are at the same structure level with the scattering particles (not elementary in general).
-Their existence should be interpreted from the more elementary d.o.f.
-For example, in the meson-meson scattering, the compact quark states such as the $\bar q q$ or tetraquark $qq\bar q \bar q $ states could be regarded as the preexisting states.
-Meanwhile, in the practical calculation, it is usually hard to include all the coupled channels.
-In the interested channels, the states dynamically generated in the other channels could be regarded as the preexisting ones~\cite{Hyodo:2008xr,Gasparyan:2010xz,Jaffe:2004ph,Pelaez:2015qba}.
-The ``preexisting" states are usually introduced by adding the propagators in the potential~\cite{Hyodo:2008xr,Jaffe:2004ph,MartinezTorres:2011pr,MartinezTorres:2011pr,Chen:2012rp}.
+In contrast to the dynamically generated states, there are literally ``preexisting" states, { which are assumed to exist as the explicit d.o.fs before the hadron interactions.
+The ``preexisting" states are often associated with the bound states or resonances composed of more fundamental d.o.fs than the scattering d.o.f, and their properties are determined by more fundamental theories.
+For example, in the meson-meson scattering, the compact quark states such as the $\bar q q$ or $qq\bar q \bar q $ tetraquark state are governed by the direct QCD dynamics.
+They exist prior to the hadron-hadron interactions and are considered as the preexisting states.
+There is another potential origin of the ``preexisting" states.
+They can be the dynamically generated states in the other channels, which could be regarded as the preexisting ones in the relevant channels~\cite{Hyodo:2008xr,Gasparyan:2010xz,Jaffe:2004ph,Pelaez:2015qba}. }

 In Ref.~\cite{Chew:1961cer}, the CDD pole was interpreted as an independent particle participating in the scattering.
 In literature, the ``preexisting" states were associated with the CDD poles which act as the poles of the inverse $T$-matrix as shown in Eq.~\eqref{eq:T_Lp}.
 Thus, the ``preexisting" states were often called the CDD poles directly, e.g.~\cite{Hyodo:2008xr,Chen:2012rp}.
 One should be cautious about the different meanings of the ``CDD pole" according to the context.
+The ``preexisting" states are usually introduced explicitly through a bound state or resonance propagators in the effective field theory~\cite{Hyodo:2008xr,Jaffe:2004ph,MartinezTorres:2011pr,MartinezTorres:2011pr,Chen:2012rp}.